Vehicle registration plates of Liechtenstein: Exceptional vehicles

-Registration plates with light brown base colour and number series either starting from FL 21 or from FL 5000 (for trailer plates) are available for exceptional vehicles and trailers that do not comply with the general regulations regarding weight and size due to their design or intended use.
-These vehicles may only operate with a special written permit.
-This category includes, for example, mobile cranes, heavy excavators, extra-wide tractors, heavy transport vehicles or heavy-duty trailers etc.
+License plates with a light brown background and black lettering are issued for unusual vehicles and trailers, so-called exceptional vehicles, which, due to their design or intended use, do not comply with the general regulations regarding weight and size.
+Such vehicles may only be driven with a special written permit.
+This category includes, for example, crane trucks, heavy excavators, oversized tractors, heavy transport vehicles and trailers, etc. The numbering on these plates also begins at FL 21.
+Trailers receive license plates with numbers above FL 5000.